meilisearch/documentation/learn/cookbooks/qovery.md

 ### 4. Add your Meilisearch app

-* Click on **Create an application**, give it a name and select your GitHub or GitLab repository where your Meilisearch app is located
+* Click on **Create an application**, give it a name, and select the GitHub or GitLab repository where your Meilisearch app is located
 * Define the main branch name and the root application path
 * Click on **Create**